status-im/help.status.im/docs/en/status-communities/token-based-access-to-communities-and-channels.md

 # Token-based access to communities and channels

 !!! tip ""
-    Currently, you can only configure token-based access using Status desktop.
+    Currently, you can only set up token-based access using Status desktop.

-In the Status app, community [owners and admins][permissions-by-role-in-status-communities] can use token-based permissions to organize and control their communities and channels.
+In the Status app, community [owners and admins][permissions-by-role-in-status-communities] can use token-based permissions to limit access and organize their communities and channels.

-As a community owner, you can configure token-based permission in [the community as a whole][set-up-your-community-permissions] and individual [channels within it][set-up-channel-permissions].
-This functionality allows you to set up open communities with specific token-gated channels or [entirely closed communities][set-up-a-private-community] that require certain tokens for access.
+As a community owner, you can set up token-based permissions in [the community as a whole][set-up-your-community-permissions] and individual [channels within it][set-up-channel-permissions].
+You can set up open communities with specific token-gated channels or [token-gated communities][set-up-a-private-community] that require owning certain tokens for access.

 !!! note
-    Both community owners and admins can define token-based permission using Status desktop.
+    Both community owners and admins can define token-based permission using the Status desktop app.
 For more information, check out [Permissions by role in Status Communities][permissions-by-role-in-status-communities].

-## Define and assign token-based access
+## Set up and assign token-based access

-To define different access levels in your community, you start with a token.
+To set up different access levels in your community, you start with a token.

 - [x] Choose one or more tokens you want to use.
-This can be an existing token (such as ETH, SNT or an ENS name), [a new token you mint][mint-tokens-for-your-community] or [a token you import][import-tokens-to-your-community] into the community.
+This can be an existing token (such as DAI, SNT or an ENS name), [a new token you mint][mint-tokens-for-your-community] or [a token you import][import-tokens-to-your-community] into the community.
-- [x] Create a new [community-level][set-up-your-community-permissions] or [channel-level][set-up-channel-permissions] permission using your the token.
+- [x] Create a new [community-level][set-up-your-community-permissions] or [channel-level][set-up-channel-permissions] permission using the token.
 - [x] You can now token-gate access to your community or channels within it.
 For ideas on how to use these token-based permissions, check out [Using token-based access in your community](#using-token-based-access-in-your-community).

 ## Using token-based access in your community

-Let's explore some examples of using token-based access in the Status app.
+Let's explore some examples of using token-based access in your Status community.

 ### Provide early access to content